 Bred originally in the Netherlands in the mid-90s by Sensi Seeds, the strain Jack Herer is classic Haze crossed with Northern Lights #5 and Shiva Skunk.
 As with all cannabis strains, different phenotypes and environments will create variations in cannabinoid and terpene profiles, but what we typically see in test results of Jack Herer samples are max THC percentages in the high teens and usually somewhere around 1% CBG with a little bit of CBD and CBC in the mix as well.

 As far as terpenes go, the highest concentrations will usually be either terpinolene or beta-myrcene, but alpha and beta pinene, caryophyllene, limonene, and nerolidol are almost always present while linalool and ocimene are very common as well.
 These terpene profile trends we see in the samples we’ve tested support most descriptions of Jack Herer flower having a pungent earthy and herbal scent with some spice and citrus aromas mixed in as well.
+You can view all the public test results we've published on Jack Herer here.

 Because no endocannabinoid system is the same, each person will likely have a unique experience with any given strain, but many patients and consumers report Jack Herer offering relaxation while still leaving them clear headed and not couch locked.
 Some people say it’s energizing or aids creativity.
 Personally, while I wouldn’t say it energizes me, I’ve always enjoyed the relaxing sensation I get from Jack Herer that doesn’t overwhelm and allows me to enjoy a hike or another activity.
 It just clears away some of those anxious thoughts and allows me to focus on what’s good in the moment.